International Applicants

 Application Deadlines for International Applicants

 May 15 for the fall (September) semester or November 1 for the spring (January) semester.
-Late applicants may be considered at the discretion of the Dean of Admissions and Enrollment.
+Late applicants may be considered at the discretion of the Vice President for Enrollment Management.
 Students interested in entrance after established deadlines should contact the Admissions Office at 978-630-9447 or admissions@mwcc.mass.edu

 All international applicants from countries where the primary language is not English are required to submit proof of proficiency in the English language.
 Acceptable proof includes: